321-Closet/berry/README.md

 updates for the framework is the most important thing for you then it's safe to recommend that you use standard berry.

-ENSURE THAT ROBLOX-TS IS INSTALLED IN THE PROJECT DIRECTORY, OTHERWISE CRUCIAL FILE API WILL NOT BE FUNCTIONAL BERRY UTILZES THE FACT THAT ROBLOX-TS USES DIFFERENT API LIKE 'assert()' RATHER THAN 'console.assert()'.

 powershell:
 git clone -b berry-ts git_http_address